Gasper-Hribar/RPI_Powermeter/README.md

 ## TO-DO

 - Fix the bug of auto range, when the thing jumps uncontrolably and does not settle.
-This is especially troubling on the boot of the Raspberry.
+This is especially troubling on the boot of the Raspberry. (done)
 - Fix the thresholds.
-On the borders the range should be full in one way.
+On the borders the range should be full in one way. (done)
 - Find a new way to search for the optimal range.
+- Offset implementation.
+User can input a value to offset the output.